carbonsam/habitica-extension/README.md

 -----

 1. Run `npm install`.
-2. Run `npm run build` to build the minified Chrome package.
+2. Run `npm run build` to build the minified Chrome package into the `dist` directory.

 Planned